 Foss (1994b) argued that in many important respects, the Austrians anticipated ideas that have become prominent in the modern economics of organization.
 The arguments developed in the present paper go beyond those in Foss (1994b) by putting more stress on Misesian arguments.
-Klein (1996) is an application of the Misesian calculation argument to the issue of the boundaries of the firm, and Klein and Klein (2000) treat corporate governance issues in a Misesian manner.
+Foss (1993) argued that Coasian insights were largely consistent with an Austrian perspective, contrary to Boudreaux and Holcombe (1989).
+Klein (1996) is an application of the Misesian calculation argument to the issue of the boundaries of the firm, and Klein and Klein (2001) treat corporate governance issues in a Misesian manner.